The Ed-touchables and Nagged to Ed: "Nagged to Ed"

-Production
+Production and release

 As a veteran Hanna-Barbera animator, Canadian cartoonist Danny Antonucci was bothered by the idea that animation was only for children, prompting him to produce edgy adult works such as Lupo the Butcher and The Brothers Grunt.
 Antonucci was later dared to produce a children's cartoon and accepted the challenge.
 Antonucci drew the Eds while designing a commercial.
 After spending months designing the show, he then faxed a one-page concept sheet to Cartoon Network and Nickelodeon in 1996.
-Both responded quickly with high interest but demanded creative control, to which Antonucci refused.
+Both responded quickly with high interest but Nickelodeon demanded creative control, to which Antonucci refused.
 After Cartoon Network agreed to let Antonucci have creative control, a deal was made that his studio, a.k.a.
 Cartoon, would produce the series.
 Entering production in 1997, Ed, Edd n Eddy became Cartoon Network's first original production by a company other than Hanna-Barbera, as well as the first to bypass a seven-minute short.

 An advocate of hand-drawn animation, Antonucci wanted Ed, Edd n Eddys animation to be akin to cartoons from the 1940s to the 1970s.
 Being the last series to use cel animation, a.k.a.
 Cartoon shipped cels to Korea for initial animation.
 After arriving from Korea, animators ran the negatives through digital noise reduction (DVNR), a technology used to digitally clean up dirt and grain as film is transferred to tape.
 Antonucci referred to this as "a necessary evil" because it damaged the animation.
 Upon seeing the harmful effects on the pilot, he minimized DVNR to purify colors and avoid affecting the image as much as possible.

 Directed by Antonucci, the episodes were co-written by Jono Howard and Mike Kubat.
 Both episodes were storyboarded by Scott Underwood, Leah Waldron, James Wootton and Bill Zeats.
 The score was composed by Patric Caird, who went on to compose the music for the rest of the series.
 Due to minor post-production delays, the series premiere, first scheduled for November 7, 1998, was delayed until November 16 before finally airing on January 4, 1999.
+The pilot was released as part of Ed, Edd n Eddy: The Complete First Season DVD on October 10, 2006, which can be purchased on Amazon.com and the Cartoon Network Shop.
+It is also available for purchase on the iTunes Store, where it can be bought separately, or as a part of season 1.